Srijan-XI/Coduxium/README.md

-# 🌐 DevSphere — Static Site Repository Info
+# 🌐 Coduxium XI — Static Site Repository Info

-A lightweight, modern, and feature-rich web interface to explore the **DevSphere** repository.
+A lightweight, modern, and feature-rich web interface to explore the **Coduxium XI** repository.
 This static site provides a comprehensive guide to languages, frameworks, databases, and tools with a premium user experience.

 ## ✨ Features